wilsonz8427/apcsa-freedom-project/entries/entry03.md

 `MFRC522 mfrc522(SS_PIN, RST_PIN);`

 <br>
-I was able to review my previous understanding for Arduino by reading [Circuito's](https://www.circuito.io/blog/arduino-code/) blog post that recap about a major part of Arduino's code which is the setup() and the loop().
+I was able to review my previous understanding for Arduino by reading a blog entry at [Circuito](https://www.circuito.io/blog/arduino-code/) that recap about a major part of Arduino's code which is the setup() and the loop().
 I also noticed that Arduino's code is built using C/C++ so I also tried to learn some of the basics of C/C++.
 I find that learning Java in class has helped mean learn both Arduino's code and C/C++ much easier, such as creating classes and methods.